All Episodes

 It passed by one vote, but you got it done.

-And I'm just wondering if if these few senators are willing to let the whole Republican Party bear the brunt of political payback at the polls in 2018 if they fail here.
+And I'm just wondering if these few senators are willing to let the whole Republican Party bear the brunt of political payback at the polls in 2018 if they fail here.

-Well, they uh we will actually ha receive the blunt in two thousand eighteen, and maybe the Senate won't, but I can tell you the House will.
+And maybe the Senate won't, but I can tell you the House will.

 And for Mitch McConnell to say the expectations are too high, let me tell you, the expectations in my mind are too low.